EricMFink/PRcasebook/Chapters/Part1-LegalProfession.md

 \Begin{legalcode}

-\mrpc
+\mrpc{}

-### Rule 8.1: Bar Admission \& Disciplinary Matters
+\codesec{Rule 8.1: Bar Admission \& Disciplinary Matters}

 An applicant for admission to the bar, or a lawyer in connection with a bar admission application or in connection with a disciplinary matter, shall not:

-(a) knowingly make a false statement of material fact; or
+(a\) knowingly make a false statement of material fact; or

-(b) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from an admissions or disciplinary authority, except that this rule does not require disclosure of information otherwise protected by Rule 1.6.
+(b\) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from an admissions or disciplinary authority, except that this rule does not require disclosure of information otherwise protected by Rule 1.6.

 \End{legalcode}